Bat-Printed Porcelain

 Bat-printing was a very precise operation, and so time-consuming that it somewhat defeated the mass production purpose of transfer-printing.
 The workman placing the bat on the ceramic piece did not have the advantage of a transparent paper transfer through which he could see before setting the design on the item.
 The transfer of the bat correctly required a good eye and a steady hand.
 The effort involved is no doubt one of the reasons the process was all but abandoned after 1820.

-Here are a few selected references from among the vast literature on British pottery and porcelain:
+Here are a few selected references from among the vast literature on British pottery and porcelain, each of them include discussion of bat-printing:

 • Paul Atterbury, editor, English Pottery and Porcelain: An Historical Survey, Universe Books, 1978.